• Skip to primary navigation

 Chicken with shallots and apricot jam in a crock pot.

-What makes this slow cooker apricot chicken recipe unique is it doesn't contain any soup or dressing mixes.
-This is especially helpful for those watching their sodium content, or those who cannot tolerate MSG.
-And you don't need them for a very flavorful and easy dish.
+What makes this slow cooker apricot chicken recipe unique is it doesn’t contain any soup or dressing mixes.
+This is especially helpful for those watching their sodium content or want better ingredients.
+And you don’t need them for a very flavorful and easy dish.

 Why Make Apricot Chicken in the Slow Cooker?